-Behavioral health (mental health or substance use disorder) visits are the only type of visit that may be counted when conducted in a group setting.
-A health center may count visits by a behavioral health provider who provides services to a group of patients simultaneously only if the service is documented in each patient's health record.
+Behavioral health (mental health or substance use disorder [SUD]) visits are the only type of visit that may be counted when conducted in a group setting.
+A health center may count visits by a behavioral health provider who provides service(s) to a group of patients simultaneously only if the service(s) is/are documented in each patient's health record.

-Examples of "group visits" include family therapy or counseling sessions, group mental health counseling, and group substance use disorder counseling where several people receive services that are documented in each patient's health record.
+Examples of "group visits" include family therapy or counseling sessions, group mental health counseling, and group SUD counseling where several people receive services that are documented in each patient's health record.